Elizabeth Warren calls to break up Facebook, Google and Amazon

 Breaking News Emails

-Massachusetts Sen. Elizabeth Warren on Friday called for the government to break up Facebook, Google and Amazon, offering a plan to re-categorize the companies and reverse some major tech acquisitions.
+Sen. Elizabeth Warren of Massachusetts on Friday called for the government to break up Facebook, Google and Amazon, offering a plan to re-categorize the companies and reverse some major tech acquisitions.

 Warren, who is running for the Democratic presidential nomination in 2020, has been a part of a growing faction within the party that has called for greater regulation and antitrust enforcement of major tech companies.

-Note: CORRECTION (March, 8, 2019, 11:08 a.m.
-ET): A previous version of this article misspelled the last name of Yelp's vice president of government relations.
-He is Luther Lowe, not Low.